ngehlenborg/2017/cfp_vis.md

 * Methodology papers (design studies or evaluations of existing visualization approaches)

 **Posters** - Submissions consist of a brief 250-word abstract and supporting image that summarize your work.
 If your work concerns an interactive system then submitting a video is highly encouraged.
 Upon acceptance, you should submit a PDF of the final poster, so that it can be made available on the BioVis web site.
 Both the BioVis SIG meeting and BioVis symposium will feature poster sessions; upon submission you have to explicitly choose the venue (double submission to both venues is acceptable).
 You must present a corresponding poster during the designated poster session, and are encouraged to incorporate a demo or video into your presentation.
-You also have the opportunity to give a brief oral preview during a plenary ?fast forward? session.
+You also have the opportunity to give a brief oral preview during a plenary *fast forward* session.
 Example topics include, but are not limited to:

 * Work in progress and preliminary results
 * Previously published work from other venues